Leica M10 vs Nikon D810

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D810 offers substantially better image quality than the M10 (overall score 11 points higher).
 The advantage is based on 1.3 bits higher color depth, 1.6 EV in additional dynamic range, and 0.4 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D810 indeed provides for movie recording, while the M10 does not.
 The highest resolution format that the D810 can use is 1080/60p.